-We are no longer accepting applications.
+We are no longer accepting applications for women who have not been diagnosed with ADHD.
 THANK YOU to everyone who volunteered.
 The producer is still reviewing applications.
 When a final decision is made, we will notify everyone who applied.

 Hello my friends.
 In this note from Ned I want to make an unusual offer.
-I am in the middle of collaborating with some wonderful people in making a documentary about ADHD.
+I am in the middle of collaborating with some wonderful people in making a documentary about Attention Deficit Hyperactivity Disorder (ADHD.)
 We want it to present this condition with emphasis on the strengths that so often accompany it, as we hope the documentary will go a long way toward combatting the terrible stigma that still prevents both children and adults from getting the help that could change their lives forever.

 While we will be emphasizing strengths, we will also portray the terrible dangers inherent in not taking ADHD seriously, the great risk of addiction, of unemployment in adulthood, of poor school performance, of medical problems due to lack of follow up, and the host of other problems that have led Dr. Russell Barkley to conclude that untreated ADHD costs on average 13 years of life.
 It’s a high risk proposition.
 We want the public to understand that this condition can ruin your life or it can make your life great.
 We want to blow away stigma and replace it with knowledge and truth so that people can take advantage of the upside.